 Are you preparing your organization for a remarkable product launch?
 Are you overlooking readiness needs which could lead to a launch failure?

 A killer product, a great launch strategy, amazing coordination, and thoughtful readiness plans can all be wasted by poor execution.
 It’s one thing to know what to do and enshrine it in a plan.
 It’s a completely different thing to ensure the plan is followed.

 Who is responsible for monitoring compliance to your launch plan?
 What metrics are used to monitor product launch performance?

-A product launch audit examines five points of a launch failure.
-A plan to improve future product launches can be implemented once the points of launch failure are identified.
+A product launch assessment examines the five points of product launch failure.
+A plan to improve future product launches is implemented once the points of launch failure are identified.